MikaTech-dev/number-guessing-game-js/readme.md

 6. **Guess the Number**: Players try to guess the secret number within 3 attempts
 7. **Receive Smart Hints**: Get temperature and directional feedback after each guess
 8. **Win or Time Out**: Game ends when someone wins or time expires
-9. **Next Round**: Players can vote to stop or continue, if continue, next playr becomes game master.
+9. **Next Round**: Players can vote to stop or continue, if continue, next player becomes game master.

 ## 📜 Game Rules